BenevolenceMessiah/flstudio_setup/README.md

 2. *If you're using a pre-downloaded EXE file for FL STUDIO, make sure you edit the file location via --installer when you paste the command.*
 3. The script **auto‑downloads the latest FL Studio installer** if you omit `--installer`.
 4. *Read on for all available command line arguments and features!*
+5. Tested with installing for `Current User`.
+I suggest this is what you do too.
+6. Registering/Unlocking FL Studio is still a bit wonky but you have a few options (either using the offline .reg file and using the `--reg` command line argument or using the file unlock option via the FL Studio authentication dialogue).

 ---